HugeIRL/silphco-pokemart/README.md

 bundle install
 ```

-This will grab all the dependancies.
+This will grab all the dependencies.

 ## Usage